dreamsudo/Psypher-AI-Threat-Assessor/README.md

 ---

-This is the complete, take-you-by-the-hand guide to using the Psypher AI Threat Assessor.
-It carries you from "what is this and why should I care" all the way to confidently running an assessment against a system you're authorized to test and understanding every part of the report it produces.
-It assumes you're a capable operator, not necessarily a developer: it explains not just *what* to do but *why*, so you can adapt it to your own environment.
-Where you want the code-level detail behind any of this, the Developer Manual is the companion volume; this manual is the readable one.

 > ⚠️ **Authorized use only.** Psypher is a penetration-testing tool.
 Run it only against models and infrastructure you own or have explicit written authorization to test.
 Its adversarial prompt corpus is a **refusal test** — it measures whether a model *resists* attacks, not a generator of harmful content — but the infrastructure probes actively inspect a live system, so treat every run as a real security engagement.

 ## What the system is made of (your map)